|By Joost Witte

 Mechilde had a bright mind.
-She learned Latin amongs other things and was very populair with her Jesuit teachers who came from Rome.
+She learned Latin among other things and was very popular with her Jesuit teachers who came from Rome.
 After her studies she went into a convent.

-In 1627 she lives together quietly and lovingly with her father and her aunt Massimiliana Bendinelli (who took care of the household) in Munich.
+In 1627 Mechilde lives quietly and lovingly with her father and her aunt Massimiliana Bendinelli (who took care of the household) in Munich.
 There were fives mouths to feed, probadly two lute students lived in.

-According to Tarr Cesare and Elena Bendinelli had two daugthers and two sons.
-Chiara (who in 1627 - 28 took care of the household of Galileo in Florence and had brought her other children besides Mechilde) was married to Michelangelo.
-She had a sister Catharina Bendinelli who was Chief chamber servant of Maria de Medici.
+Chiara (who in 1627 - 28 took care of the household of Galileo in Florence and had brought her children besides Mechilde) was married to Michelangelo.
+Her sister Catharina was Chief chamber servant of Maria de Medici.

 Did Cesare and Elana had three daughters?
-Or is Catharina the same person as Massimiliana (and was Michelangelo's household runned by the former Chief chamber servant of the Queen of France)?
+Or is Catharina the same person as Massimiliana and was Michelangelo's household run by the former Chief chamber servant of the Queen of France?

 |EN XIII.
 1805 Michelangelo a Galileo in Firenze 05 maggio 1627